 - School: Virginia

 - Current Year: Redshirt Junior

-With size, length, twitchy athleticism, and effortless body control, Wicks fills out the three-level threat framework better than most at his position.
+With size, length, twitchy athleticism, and effortless body control, Wicks quietly fills out the three-level threat framework with promising proficiency.
 His scouting report below has the full details.

 Wicks has an extremely unique frame.
-At over 6’2″, 208 pounds, he has good height and great frame density.
-But perhaps most appealing is his elite length.
-With arms reported to be 33.5″ long, Wicks has an overwhelming wingspan and a dominating catch radius.
+At over 6’1″, 206 pounds, he has good height and great frame density.
+But perhaps most appealing is his length.
+With arms almost 33″ long, Wicks has a large wingspan and a formidable catch radius.
 And while his frame is somewhat lean for his height, it’s no doubt compact and strong.

 Beyond his size profile, Wicks’ athleticism is just as appealing.
 The Virginia WR flashes effortless acceleration off the line.
 He gears up very efficiently with long strides and has enough long speed to stack DBs and extend RAC opportunities.
-Moreover, Wicks has the long-strider explosiveness to gain separation downfield and overtake deep coverage.
+Moreover, Wicks has the long-strider explosiveness to stack in the immediate thirds.

 Wicks also brings a compelling skill set when the ball is in the air.
 The Virginia WR can make sudden adjustments back toward the ball and is very smooth transferring his weight to adjust for passes.
 He flashes extraordinary body control, actively works against his momentum, and completes high-difficulty contortions to corral imprecise throws.
 Wicks is able to track the ball effectively in the deep third and throttle down suddenly when needed.
 He can also track the ball in stride while running up tight seams.